-Daily precipitation data for seven climate projections were obtained from an ensemble of simulations developed within the EURO-CORDEX project (Jacob et al., 2014), which covers the whole of Europe with a spatial resolution of 0.11° in latitude and longitude (around 12 km).
-Tramblay et al. (2013) observed an improvement in the representation of precipitation and its extremes at this resolution compared with previous simulations at the 25 and 50 km resolution.
-Overall, the seven climate projections are combinations of three different general circulation models (GCMs), which were then downscaled with four RCMs, as shown in Table 1.
-The models chosen are the ones that had the necessary variables at the moment of the design of our study, and they have been extensively validated in previous studies (e.g. Jacob et al., 2014; Alfieri et al., 2015b, 2018; Jerez et al., 2018) and used to study climate change impacts (Jerez et al., 2015).
-The Representative Concentration Pathway 8.5 (RCP8.5) from the Intergovernmental Panel on Climate Change (IPCC, 2014) is the scenario used from 2006 to 2100 for the future projections.
+Daily precipitation data for 7 climate projections were obtained from an ensemble of simulations developed within the EURO-CORDEX project (Jacob et al., 2014), which covers the whole of Europe with a spatial resolution of 0.11 degrees in latitude and longitude (around 12 km).
+Tramblay et al. (2013) observed an improvement in the representation of precipitation and its extremes at this resolution compared with previous simulations at 25 and 50 km resolution.
+Overall, the seven climate

+- 10 projections are combinations of three different General Circulation Models (GCM), which were then downscaled with four RCMs as shown in Table 11.
+The models chosen are the ones that had the necessary variables at the moment of the design of our study, and they have been extensively validated in previous studies (see, e.g., Jacob et al., 2014; Alfieri et al., 2015b, 2018; Jerez et al., 2018) and used to study climate change impacts (Jerez et al., 2015).
+The Representative Concentration Pathway 8.5 (RCP8.5) from the Intergovernmental Panel on Climate Change (Pachauri et al., 2014) is the scenario used from 2006 to - 15 2100 for the future projections.
 For the historical simulations (or reference period) the 1976-2005 period has been used.

-The five shared socioeconomic pathways (SSPs) have been applied for the estimation of the population change in the future.
+The five Shared Socioeconomic Pathways (SSP) have been applied for the estimation of the population change in the future.
 The SSP projections (O'Neill et al., 2014) have been developed by the research community to facilitate integrated assessments of climate impacts, vulnerabilities, adaptation and mitigation.
-These socioeconomic pathways include projections for population, urbanization and gross domestic product at global and national scales.
-In order to obtain this information at the spatial resolution required for the study (basin level), gridded data were used from the 2UP (Towards an Urban Preview) model, developed by the Netherlands Environmental Assessment Agency.
-The core of the 2UP model, and its primary objective, is to disaggregate the scenario-based projected national-level urban population to 30 arcsec (approximately 1 km near the Equator) and simulate urban expansion for 194 countries and territories.
-This high-spatial-resolution grid has been used to calculate the future total population in each basin of the regions of study and for the different SSPs.
+These socioeconomic pathways include projections for population, urbanization and Gross Domestic Product at global and national scales.
+In order to obtain this information at the spatial - 20 resolution required for the study (basin level), gridded data were used from the 2UP (Towards an Urban Preview) model, developed by the Netherlands Environmental Assessment Agency.
+The core of the 2UP model and its primary objective is to disaggregate the scenario-based projected national-level urban population to 30 arcseconds (approximately 1 km near the equator) and simulate urban expansion for 194 countries and territories.
+This high spatial resolution grid has been used to calculate the future total population in each basin of the regions of study and for the different SSPs.